kadri-nizam/google-flight-scraper/README.md

 # google-flight-scraper
-A library to scrape and analyze Google Flight data
+A library to scrape and analyze Google Flight data.
+I built this project for my own educational purposes.

 # Installing
 Clone the repository into your local drive.
 This project was developed with [Poetry](https://python-poetry.org/) as the dependency manager.
 Simply run `poetry install` in the cloned directory to install the required dependencies.